 - Are health and fitness important to you?
 If so, what's your regimen?

-If you understand your clients' explicit and implicit needs, you'll be able to:
+By understanding your clients' explicit and implicit needs, you'll be able to:

 - Provide an extensive range of financial products and services